-Robertson’s life is like a movie; it was not hard to translate this tale to the big screen.
+Robertson’s life is like a movie so it was not hard to translate his tale to the big screen.
 Read his autobiographical deep dive and you see the cinematic similarities everywhere.
 There is triumph.
 There is tragedy.
 There is darkness and light.
-And, there is a soundtrack that always played throughout his 76 years and counting: from the Scarborough Bluffs to the Hollywood Nights.
+And, there is a soundtrack that always played throughout his life: from the Scarborough Bluffs to the Hollywood Nights.

 “I thought in the past if I didn’t get so distracted early on with music and rock and roll, I probably would have ended up in movie land,” Robertson jokes.
 Today he resides in Los Angeles; so, in a roundabout way, his musical explorations led him to a career in Hollywood eventually.

 Film grabbed hold of Robertson at a young age.
 He never let go.
 These days, he feels nostalgic for the golden age of movies; he thinks some of that magical world is slipping away.